sneakers-the-rat/infrastructure/_sections/2_3_federation.md

 * A **component schema** serves to translate the local schema to a format that is compatible with the larger, federated schema
 * An **export schema** defines permissions, and what parts of the local database are made available to the federation of other servers
 * The **federated schema** is the collection of export schemas, allowing a query to be broken apart and addressed to different export schemas.
 There can be multiple federated schemas to accomodate different combinations of export schemas.
-* An **export schema** can further be used to make the federated schema better available to external users, but in this case since there is no notion of "external" it is less relevant.
+* An **external schema** can further be used to make the federated schema better available to external users, but in this case since there is no notion of "external" it is less relevant.

 This conceptualization provides a good starting framework and isolation of the different components of a database system, but a peer-to-peer database system has different constraints and opportunities {% cite bonifatiDistributedDatabasesPeertopeer2008 %}.
 In the strictest, "tightly coupled" federated systems, all heterogeneity in individual components has to be mapped to a single, unified federation-level schema.
 Loose federations don't assume a unified schema, but settle for a uniform query language, and allow multiple translations and views on data to coexist.
 A p2p system naturally lends itself to a looser federation, and also gives us some additional opportunities to give peers agency over schemas while also preserving some coherence across the system.
 I will likely make some database engineers cringe, but the emphasis for us will be more on building a system to support distributed social control over the database, rather than guaranteeing consistency and transparency between the different components.